cs231n/cs231n.github.io/neural-networks-1.md

   </div>
 </div>

-As can be seen in the image above, and as we will see in a later section on regularization as well, the regularization strength can be used to control the overfitting of a neural network.
 The takeaway is that you should not be using smaller networks because you are afraid of overfitting.
 Instead, you should use as big of a neural network as your computational budget allows, and use other regularization techniques to control overfitting.
-The precise details of allocating neurons to layers and how many layers you should have is usually determined with cross-validation.

-> Use as big of a neural network as your computational budget allows, and use regularization techniques (L2 weight penalty, dropout, etc.) to control the overfitting.

 <a name='summary'></a>
 ## Summary